-Alumina Limited believes that a direct link exists between the existence of a sustainability strategy that is imbedded into business planning and positive financial outcomes of AWAC’s operating performance.
-Decisions and actions on sustainability made today influence future economic, environmental and social outcomes, and determine long-term profitability and returns for our shareholders.
+Alumina Limited understands the fundamental link between long-term profitability and the sustainability of AWAC’s operating performance.
+Decisions and actions we make today influence future economic, environmental and social outcomes, and determine long-term profitability and returns for our shareholders.

 Sustainable development and growth is fundamental to AWAC, and we recognise our joint venture partner, Alcoa, as a world leader in corporate sustainable development.